 Patient Counseling Information

 Assessment of Patient's or Caregiver's Administration of Arcalyst: The first injection of Arcalyst should be performed under the supervision of a qualified healthcare professional.
-If a patient or caregiver is to administer Arcalyst, he/she should be instructed on aseptic reconstitution of the lyophilized product and injection technique.
+If a patient or caregiver is to administer Arcalyst, instruct them on aseptic reconstitution of the lyophilized product and injection technique.
 The ability to inject subcutaneously should be assessed to ensure proper administration of Arcalyst, including rotation of injection sites.
 (See Patient Information Leaflet for Arcalyst®).
 Arcalyst should be reconstituted with preservative-free Sterile Water for Injection to be provided by the pharmacy.
 If the total volume of dose needed is greater than 2 mL, provide instruction about how to divide the total dose and how to administer the 2 injections.
 Remind patients to discard vials with unused product.
 A sharps disposal container should be used for disposal of vials, needles and syringes.
-Instruct patients or caregivers in proper vial, syringe, and needle disposal, and should be cautioned against reuse of these items [see Dosage and Administration (2.5)].
+Instruct patients or caregivers in proper vial, syringe, and needle disposal, and they should be cautioned against reuse of these items [see Dosage and Administration (2.5)].

-Injection-site Reactions: Physicians should explain to patients that almost half of the patients in the clinical trials experienced a reaction at the injection site.
-Injection-site reactions may include pain, erythema, swelling, pruritis, bruising, mass, inflammation, dermatitis, edema, urticaria, vesicles, warmth, and hemorrhage.
-Patients should be cautioned to avoid injecting into an area that is already swollen or red.
+Injection-site Reactions: Explain to patients that almost half of the patients in the clinical trials experienced a reaction at the injection site.
+Injection-site reactions may include pain, erythema, swelling, pruritus, bruising, mass, inflammation, dermatitis, edema, urticaria, vesicles, warmth, and hemorrhage.
+Caution patients to avoid injecting into an area that is already swollen or red.
 Any persistent reaction should be brought to the attention of the prescribing physician [see Adverse Reactions (6.1)].

-Infections: Patients should be cautioned that Arcalyst has been associated with serious, life-threatening infections, and not to initiate treatment with Arcalyst if they have a chronic or active infection.
-Patients should be counseled to contact their healthcare professional immediately if they develop an infection after starting Arcalyst.
+Infections: Caution patients that Arcalyst has been associated with serious, life-threatening infections, and not to initiate treatment with Arcalyst if they have a chronic or active infection.
+Advise patients to contact their healthcare professional immediately if they develop an infection after starting Arcalyst.
 Treatment with Arcalyst should be discontinued if a patient develops a serious infection.
-Patients should be counseled not to take any IL-1 blocking drug, including Arcalyst, if they are also taking a drug that blocks TNF such as etanercept, infliximab, or adalimumab.
+Advise patients not to take any IL-1 blocking drug, including Arcalyst, if they are also taking a drug that blocks TNF such as etanercept, infliximab, or adalimumab.
 Use of Arcalyst with other IL-1 blocking agents, such as anakinra, is not recommended [see Warnings and Precautions (5.1)].

-Vaccinations: Prior to initiation of therapy with Arcalyst physicians should review with adult and pediatric patients their vaccination history relative to current medical guidelines for vaccine use, including taking into account the potential of increased risk of infection during treatment with Arcalyst [see Warnings and Precautions (5.5)].
+Vaccinations: Prior to initiation of therapy with Arcalyst, review the vaccination history with adult and pediatric patients, parent(s), and/or caregiver relative to current medical guidelines for vaccine use, including taking into account the potential of increased risk of infection during treatment with Arcalyst [see Warnings and Precautions (5.5)].

 All rights reserved.